 When it comes to financial stewardship, that different rhythm presents both challenges and opportunities.
 Here are some suggestions for meeting one of the biggest challenges and making the most of a couple of those opportunities.

 Maintain your church commitments over the summer.
-During the summer months, many churches experience a decline in attendance, and with it a decline in giving.
+During the summer months, many churches experience a decline in attendance and with it a decline in giving.
 But going on a vacation is no reason for our support of our local church to take a holiday.
 After all, we wouldn’t miss a mortgage payment or electric bill just because we’re out of town.
 Even more important are our tithes and offerings.
 That’s because they’re not bills; they’re some of our most powerful expressions of worship and gratitude.

-great time to have your kids start building a relationship with your sponsored child by having them exchange letters.
+Another way to encourage your kids in their stewardship journey is to have your family sponsor a child through World Vision or Compassion International.
+Summer would be a great time to have your kids start building a relationship with your sponsored child by having them exchange letters.

-- Library passes.
-Especially in the summer, many libraries offer free passes to local arts and education venues.
+- Library passes: Especially in the summer, many libraries offer free passes to local arts and education venues.
 For example, in Louisville, where we live, the library’s Cultural Pass offers kids and one accompanying adult one free entry throughout the summer to a long list of museums, theaters, musical performances, classes, and more.
 While we’re members of the local science museum and zoo, we plan to use the Cultural Pass to explore some of the many venues we haven’t visited before.

-- Fun for free.
-In many towns and cities, you don’t even need a pass to take part in free activities.
+- Fun for free: In many towns and cities, you don’t even need a pass to take part in free activities.
 Make it a family goal this summer to enjoy some of your area’s free concerts, theatrical performances, fairs, bike or hiking trails, and more.
 You’ll likely discover there are more free activities available nearby than you ever imagined.

 Blessings to you and your family as you embark on your summer plans.
 Hopefully, the ideas above will help make it a summer to remember.